 Reference: University of Louisiana System Export Control Policy M-(16)

 The University of Louisiana System has adopted a Policy on Export Controls which requires each system institution to develop and implement institution-specific export plans and procedures in compliance with all applicable federal guidelines.
 Louisiana Tech University’s Export Control Policy is found in its entirety below.
-Questions concerning the policy may be directed to the Vice President for Research and Development.
-A copy of the University of Louisiana System Policy may be requested from the office of the Vice President for Research & Development or requested from the University of Louisiana System Office.
+Questions concerning the policy may be directed to the Chief Research and Innovation Officer.
+A copy of the University of Louisiana System Policy may be requested from the Office of Research & Innovation or requested from the University of Louisiana System Office.

 Louisiana Tech University is dedicated to maintaining an open research environment.
 However, for reasons related to national security and fair trade, “Export Control Regulations” may require the university to obtain permission from specific government agencies before allowing foreign nationals access to certain controlled technologies.

 This policy is intended to assist faculty, staff, and students in complying with these federal export control laws.
 Violations of “Export Control Regulations” can result in the loss of sponsored research activity, monetary fines, or imprisonment.